Control (Janet Jackson album): Commercial performance

 "When I Think of You" reached number one on the Hot 100, becoming Jackson's first single to top the chart, and was certified gold in November 1990.
 The album's fourth single and title track, "Control", reached its peak position at number five on the Hot 100 and at number one on the Hot Black Singles chart, later certified gold by the RIAA in November 1990.
-"Let's Wait Awhile" reached the number two position on the Hot 100 and number one on the Hot Black Singles chart.
-Clarence Page of the Chicago Tribune commented in a similar vein to "Nasty", the ballad "throw[s] cold water on the passions of young love 'before we go too far'."
-Unlike its predecessors, "The Pleasure Principle" did not reach within the top five of the Hot 100, instead peaking at number fourteen.
+"Let's Wait Awhile" reached number two on the Hot 100 and number one on the Hot Black Singles chart.
+Clarence Page of the Chicago Tribune commented in a similar vein as "Nasty", the ballad "throw[s] cold water on the passions of young love 'before we go too far'."
+Unlike the preceding singles, "The Pleasure Principle" did not reach within the top five on the Hot 100, instead peaking at number fourteen.
 It did, however, become Jackson's fifth number one single on the Hot Black Singles chart.
-Each of the album's singles excluding "Let's Wait Awhile" peaked within the top five of the Billboard Club Play Singles.
+Each of the album's singles excluding "Let's Wait Awhile" peaked in the top five of the Billboard Club Play Singles.
 "Funny How Time Flies (When You're Having Fun)" was not released as a commercial single in the United States.
 It peaked at number 59 on the UK Singles Chart.